Frederick Marshman Bailey: Later life

-In 1921 Bailey married Hon.
-Irma, daughter of Baron Cozens-Hardy.
+In 1921 Bailey married Irma Hepburn, daughter of Baron Cozens-Hardy.

 He was the Political Officer for Sikkim and Tibet, stationed in Gangtok (Sikkim) from June 1921 to October 1928, and he made annual visits to Tibet to inspect the Gyantse Trade Agency and visited Lhasa from 16 July to 16 August 1924, accompanied by the Medical Officer, Major J. Hislop IMS.

 He helped Frank Kingdon-Ward and Lord Cawdor in 1924 when he was a Political Officer in Gangtok, Sikkim.
 Bailey arranged passports and encouraged them to search the 40 mi unexplored gap of the river to solve the riddles of the Tsangpo Gorges.
 Kingdon-Ward wrote a book by the same name documenting that expedition.

 He was among the earliest to import the Lhasa Apso breed of dog into Britain.
 He was in contact with others interested in Central Asia, including Richard Meinertzhagen.

 He was promoted to Lieutenant-Colonel 28 July 1926.

-He was the Resident at Baroda, Central India from 1930 to 32 and was the Resident in Kashmir in 1932 to 1933.
+He was the Resident at Baroda, Central India from 1930 to 1932 and was the Resident in Kashmir in 1932 to 1933.

 In February 1935, he was appointed His Majesty's Envoy Extraordinary and Minister Plenipotentiary at Kathmandu.
 He held this appointment until retiring in 1938.

 He retired from the Indian Army on 3 February 1937 and, during the Second World War, served as a King's Messenger to Central and South America between 1942 and 1943.

+Bailey died on 17 April 1967.